 Kilcooley Parish Church

 Kilcooley medieval parish church stands as ruin on a rise of ground within a circular enclosure.
 It comprises of a single chamber church with a vaulted chamber in its west end with priests accommodation above.
 The doorway which no longer survives was in the south wall.
-The East gable and the south wall are missing.
+The east gable and the south wall are missing.
 The north wall and west Gable survive.
-A window in the upper level o the west gable provided light to the priests quarters.
+A window in the upper level of the west gable provided light to the priests quarters.
 The church appears to be multi period.
-One dressed stone built into the fabric of the north wall provides an initial building of late 12th 13th century origin.
-However, the priests quarters and vaulted room are late medieval, probably 15th century additions.
+One dressed stone built into the fabric of the north wall provides an initial building of late 12th or early 13th century origin.
+However, the priests quarters and vaulted room are late medieval, probably 15th-century additions.

 Fieldworks and a possible medieval road occur that reflects an extensive settlement around the church.
 The roadway links the parish church with Kilcooley Castle.